-7.A.7 Equitable Distribution of Unit and Affordability Mix
+Equitable Distribution of Unit and Affordability Mix

-For mixed income projects financed with private activity bonds, CHFA requires that subject to the Code's "available unit rule" requirements, low income set-aside units be distributed proportionately throughout each building, and to the extent possible, each floor of each building of the project and throughout the bedroom/bath mix and type.
-Both market rate and low income units must have the same design regarding unit amenities and square footage.
+For mixed-income projects financed with private activity bonds, CHFA requires that, subject to the Code's "available unit rule" requirements, low-income set-aside units be distributed proportionately throughout each building, and to the extent possible, each floor of each building of the project and throughout the bedroom/bath mix and type.
+Both market-rate and low-income units must have the same design regarding unit amenities and square footage.
 Amenities include, but are not limited to, fireplaces, covered parking, in-unit washer/dryers, and mountain views.

-For projects that are 100 percent low income CHFA requires that subject to the Code's "available unit rule" requirements, the units at different targeting levels (40 percent AMI, 50 percent AMI, etc.) be distributed proportionately throughout each building, throughout the bedroom/bath mix and type, and to the extent possible, throughout each floor or each building of the project.
+For projects that are 100-percent low-income, CHFA requires that, subject to the Code's "available unit rule" requirements, the units at different targeting levels (40 percent AMI, 50 percent AMI, etc.) be distributed proportionately throughout each building, throughout the bedroom/bath mix and type, and to the extent possible, throughout each floor or each building of the project.
 All targeting levels must have the same design regarding unit amenities and square footage.
-Amenities include, but are not limited to, fireplaces, covered parking, in-unit washer/dryers, and mountain views.
+Amenities include, but are not limited to, fireplaces, covered parking, in-unit washer/dryers, and mountain views, city views, water views, and other premium views.

 Regardless of the income mix of the property, Section 42 requires that charges for services other than housing will not be considered rent if the services are optional and practical alternatives exist.
 As an example, a project may offer a limited number of garages.
 The additional charge would not be considered in the maximum rent calculation if the garages were not included in basis and practical alternatives existed, in this case, free surface parking.
-CHFA interprets "practical alternatives" to mean that there would be at least one free surface space for each unit.
-Local codes may require more than one space.
-For projects that contain 100 percent structured parking, the number of spaces required would be that required by local code and the maximum rents for all low income units must include parking.
+CHFA interprets "practical alternatives" to mean that there would be at least one onsite parking space for each unit at no charge to tenants.
+Local codes and Fair Housing laws may have additional requirements.
+For projects that contain 100-percent structured parking, the number of spaces required would be that required by local code and the maximum rents for all low-income units must include parking.